 The Group consists of two business areas, Sweden & Poland and Finland & Baltics, with a business focus on the Group's main markets.
-Parent Company & consolidated items include the Parent Company, Group eliminations and also parts of the Group's operations undergoing restructuring, BE Group Czech Republic, BE Group Slovakia, BE Group Produktion Eskilstuna and RTS Estonia.
+Parent Company & consolidated items include the Parent Company, Group eliminations and also parts of the Group's operations undergoing restructuring, BE Group Czech Republic, BE Group Slovakia and RTS Estonia.
 The restructuring of these operations are in all material aspects completed.
+BE Group Produktion Eskilstuna has been liquidated during the year.